English as a Second Language

 Instructors: ESL teachers have advanced degrees in linguistics, language acquisition, and/or second language teaching that include training in bilingualism, cross cultural issues, grammar, composition, listening, speaking, and reading skills instruction.
 Most ESL teachers have taught overseas and studied foreign languages.
 This specialized training and experience has prepared ESL teachers to address the needs of students who are learning English and to understand the challenges that they face.

-What is the difference between ESL classes at Fullerton College and ESL classes at the School of Continuing Education (Anaheim Campus and Wilshire Center)?
+What is the difference between ESL classes at Fullerton College and ESL classes at the North Orange Continuing Education (Anaheim Campus and Wilshire Center)?

-ESL classes at the School of Continuing Education focus primarily on improving students’ English skills for day to day life in the United States.
-Conversation, workplace English, and life skills are emphasized in these courses.
-However, the School of Continuing Education also provides a path to study academic English.
-Many beginning English students find it beneficial to study at the School of Continuing Education for one or two years before transferring to Fullerton College to continue their English studies.
+ESL classes at the North Orange Continuing Education (NOCE) help students improve their English skills for day-to-day life in the United States.
+Conversation, workplace English, citizenship, and life skills are emphasized in these courses.
+These courses are NON-CREDIT courses (not for college credit).
+Students spend more hours in class but do less homework compared to a CREDIT class.
+Regular attendance is important but not required.
+NOCE also offers some advanced courses that introduce students to academic English.
+Many beginning ESL students first study English at NOCE for one or two years before transferring to Fullerton College to continue their English studies.